tianyingw/QTWAS/README.md

 - *Z_Q3*: Z score for the quantile region (0.45, 0.75);
 - *Z_Q4*: Z score for the quantile region (0.65, 0.95);

+Note: NA in interval-based p values or Z scores indicating either no variants from this interval has been used or the model does not pass the imputation accuracy check (default threshold is R>0.1).

 License
 -------